Skip to content

 4

-root: 'D:\data\waterism' # Your root data directory
+root: D:/data/hydrodatasets # Your root data directory (absolute path)

 Adjust paths according to your system and preferences.